ENCODE-DCC/chip-seq-pipeline2/README.md

 	# if installation fails please use Singularity method instead.

-	# on your local machine
+	# on your local machine (--max-concurrent-tasks 1 is for computers with limited resources)
 	$ caper run chip.wdl -i "${INPUT_JSON}" --conda --max-concurrent-tasks 1

-    # on HPC, submit it as a leader job to SLURM with Singularity
+	# on HPC, make sure that Caper's conf ~/.caper/default.conf is correctly configured to work with your HPC

-    # make sure that you already configure Caper's conf ~/.caper/default.conf correctly to work with your HPC
+    # the following command will submit Caper as a leader job to SLURM with Conda
     $ caper hpc submit chip.wdl -i "${INPUT_JSON}" --conda --leader-job-name ANY_GOOD_LEADER_JOB_NAME

     # check job ID and status of your leader jobs